The Atlantic Cities, January 29, 2013

 Either one incredibly wealthy entity buys you or a whole bunch invest in the success of your project without the legal sense of ownership and controls.
 The latter option is all about spiritual equity. - Jerry Paffendorf

-Model D, July 19, 2011
+July 20, 2011

 This new mapping system would create an individual profile for each apartment, allowing perspective tenants to find out the basic information about the unit and take a virtual tour of it.
 The system also would make it easier for tenants to communicate with management to solve problems and increase the quality of life.